Definition of Ready Vs. Acceptance Criteria

 What is the need for a Definition of Ready?

-A Definition of Ready assures that the User Story satisfies all the criteria such that it can be taken into a Sprint.
+A Definition of Ready assures that the User Story satisfies all the criteria and can be taken into a Sprint.
 You do not need to 100% define all the aspects of the acceptance criteria.
-Nevertheless, it should at least be ready enough for the team to be confident so that they can deliver the User Story successfully.
-The team can save ample time if each of their User Stories meets the Definition of Ready.
-They can also work on their User Story during the Sprint Planning meeting to bring it into the ‘Ready’ status.
+Nevertheless, it should at least be ready enough for the team to be confident to deliver the User Story successfully.
+The team can save ample time if each User Stories meets the Definition of Ready.
+During the Sprint Planning meeting, they can also work on their User Story to bring it into the ‘Ready’ status.

 How to design a Definition of Ready?